 The same goes for wood surfaces.
 If you accidentally spray Flex Seal on stained wood, acetone isn’t the answer.
 Use mineral spirits to remove Flex Seal from the wood.
 Just as with the metal surface, wood will require some manpower as well.
 So scrub the stain away until it’s gone.

 *Flex Note: When you are removing Flex Seal do NOT use a bleach-based solution.

 As soon as you see the splatter of Flex Seal on your car, put just a little toluene on it and then rub profusely with a rag.
 Toluene is essentially a paint thinner.
 It will take care of any heavy duty projects like cars.

-If you get Flex Seal on the inside of your car, like the upholstery, just use the the same instructions that’s posted in the “furniture” section of this guide.
+If you get Flex Seal on the inside of your car, like the upholstery, just use the same instructions that are posted in the “fabric” section of this guide.

 *Flex Note: There are many places on a car that you shouldn’t use Flex Seal.
 For starters, do not use Flex Seal on gas tanks or for automobile tire repair.

 Grab your mineral spirits and a rag.
 (Don’t use the acetone.)
 Scrub the carpet until the Flex Seal is removed.
 If that doesn’t work, use something stronger like the toluene paint thinner.
 But remember, use just a little.
 This should do the job.

 Have any questions not answered here?
 Give us a call at (833) 411-3539.
 Our associates will be happy to help.